MildlySpicy/Anorak/README.md

 # Anorak
 Bots and stuff
 ----------------
-WARNING: I have absolutely no idea how to use github properly, this is my first project on this site.
+***WARNING***: I have absolutely no idea how to use github properly, this is my first project on this site.
 I'm assuming I should put the intructions here or something.

+## What it does:

+It's a reddit bot.
+It scans through comments of subreddits for the words "me too thanks" and replies with a random 3 word phrase that rhymes with "me too thanks", for example, "Bee shoo planks" (It usually doesn't make much sense).

+## Getting Started:

 Download and Install praw (the package that connects to the reddit api) at: http://praw.readthedocs.io/en/latest/getting_started/installation.html